kidputer/NX505J/README.md

 CM11 for Nubia Z7 Max

 This is CM11 for the Nubia Z7 Max Phone.
 It has been well tested including operating it for 1 month with no crashes.
-It is the original work of the master ROM compiler lwang. http://weibo.com/lwanggg developer credits going out to to syhost，zhaochengw.
+It is the original work of the Master Ace ROM compiler lwang. http://weibo.com/lwanggg developer credits going out to to syhost，zhaochengw.
 And credits to kidputer for setting up this GitHub project to flow rapidly into a hopefully official CM soon.
 We will be presenting the device tree configuration as well as the kernel repository just as soon as these lastest issues are resolved.